They say in real estate that the three keys to success are location, location, and location.

 And since Nilgiri is so far south and dominated by a twice-yearly monsoon, tea in this region is best described as high-grown tropical.

-It is not always easy to predict tea character from climate and geography, but for one thing, tea does not have a dormant season in Nilgiri as in Darjeeling.
+For one thing, tea does not have a dormant season in Nilgiris as in Darjeeling.
 Year-around growth, such as we described for Assam, tends to bring out the earthy strength of tea.
 A strong, bold tea leaf generally favors the manufacture of robust black teas.

-But the twist in Nilgiri is the altitude.
+But the interesting twist in Nilgiris is the altitude.
 Tea grown at higher elevations, perhaps because of increased exposure to ultra-violet radiation, will often have a softness and fragrance that balances out the robustness caused by steady growth throughout the year.

 Indeed, some special teas have been produced in Nilgiri.
-Expert tea makers have figured out how to make use of the unique flavor profile of high-grown-tropical tea to create one-of-a-kind products.
+Expert tea makers craft a unique flavor profile of high-grown-tropical tea to create one-of-a-kind products.

 We will keep our recommendations for Nilgiri brief and focused on one special tea.
 This is a white tea from the Nilgiri mountains and we think that it will make your taste buds dance!

 The slice of the tea rainbow that is the least explored is that slice occupied by the white teas.
-Rather than being processing from whole leaf, these gentle teas are usually made from leaf buds that are harvested just before they pop open with new leaf.
+Rather than being processing from fully expanded tea leaves, these gentle teas are usually made from entire leaf buds that are harvested just before they pop open in the springtime.

 Very little processing is applied to leaf buds.
-For instance, once harvested, tea makers allow the buds a brief wither of buds that is followed by a low-temperature drying, and then the finished tea is packed away for storage or shipment.
+For instance, once harvested, tea makers allow the buds a brief wither that is followed by a low-temperature drying.
+Then the finished tea is packed away for storage or shipment.

 And that’s about all there is to processing a white tea.